pianocomposer321/yabs.nvim/README.md

 ### `.yabs` files

 You can create project-local configurations by creating `.yabs` file in the project working directory.
-It will be sourced as a lua file the first time you execute `yabs:run_task()`.
+It will be sourced as a lua file (see [security](#.yabs-files-security)) first time you execute `yabs:run_task()`.
 The file should return a table with additional task that will extend your main configuration, overriding any values already defined there.

 The syntax is the same as for [setup()](#setup):